-A lot of storage space has already been bought up in advance of the Christmas season, meaning the end of October is the worst time of year for no deal to hit.
+A lot of storage space will be bought up in advance of the Christmas season, meaning the end of the year is the worst time of year for no deal to hit.
 So, make sure you have made provisions for the space needed for your goods.

 Hedge on currency

 The British pound has undergone several price fluctuations in recent months, and hedging could potentially help mitigate the risk of a severe and sudden sterling devaluation.

 With disruption expected to land and sea freight, make sure that the people charged with transporting your goods have a robust contingency plan for all outcomes.